cost12/zork_game/README.md

 Characters represent user controlled or computer controlled agents.

-To create a character you need to define a name, type, description, state, skills, and inventory:
+To create a character you need to define a name, type, description (response), state, skills (a skill set id), and inventory (see their respective sections for more information/examples).
+Optional additions include id, target_responses,

-{

-    "name" : "CharacterName

-}